MohamedFouad-Instabug/Docs/docs/technical/setup-guide.md

 # Setup Guide

-Follow these steps to run and configure **test-docs-workflow** locally and in production.
+Follow these steps to run **test-docs-workflow** (a simple React recipes website) locally or deploy it as a static site.

 ## Local Setup